 Methods: All individuals >16 years presenting to English and Welsh rheumatology services with suspected new onset inflammatory arthritis were included in the audit.
 Clinician and patient derived outcome and patient reported experience measures were collected.

 Results: Data are presented for the 6,354 patients recruited from 1 February 2014 to 31 January 2015.
 97% of English and Welsh trusts participated.
-At first specialist assessment DAS28 was calculated for 91% of RA patients, mean DAS28 was 5.0 and mean RAID score was 5.6.
+At first specialist assessment DAS28 was calculated for 2659 (91%) of RA patients, mean DAS28 was 5.0 and mean RAID score was 5.6.
 After 3 months of specialist care mean DAS28 reduced to 3.5 and just over 60% achieved a meaningful DAS28 reduction.
 The average RAID score and reduction in RAID score was 3.6 and 2.4 respectively.

-Of the working patients aged 16-65 years providing data 7%, 5%, 16% and 37% reported that they were unable to work, needed frequent time off work, occasionally and rarely needed time off work due to their arthritis respectively; Only 42% reported being asked about their work.
+Of the working patients aged 16-65 years providing data 7%, 5%, 16% and 37% reported that they were unable to work, needed frequent time off work, occasionally and rarely needed time off work due to their arthritis respectively; only 42% reported being asked about their work.
 78% of RA patients providing data agreed with the statement “overall in the last 3 months I have had a good experience of care for my arthritis”; less than 2% disagreed.

-Conclusions: This audit has enabled rheumatology services to measure their performance in terms of patient outcomes and experience in the early management of inflammatory arthritis and RA, benchmarked to regional and national comparators for the first time.
+Conclusions: This audit demonstrates that most RA patients have severe disease at the time of presentation to rheumatology services and that a significant number continue to have high disease activity after 3 months of specialist care..

 Objectives